-In order to demonstrate compliance with the Colorado 2013 RES we have included several attachments to this report providing the data identified in Rule 3662, the text of which is set forth in Attachment A, Rule Requirements.
+In order to demonstrate compliance with the Colorado 2014 RES we have included several attachments to this report providing the data identified in Rule 3662, which are set forth in Attachment A, Rule Requirements.

-Attachment B shows the Company's 2013 actual energy sales and resulting Renewable Energy Standard compliance requirements.
+Attachment B shows the Company's 2014 actual energy sales and resulting Renewable Energy Standard compliance requirements.

-Attachment C, Renewable Energy Credit Compliance Summary, is similar to Tables 4-2 and 4-3 as originally filed in our 2012-2013 RES Compliance Plan, Volume 2.
-The numbers reflect actual RECs for 2013.
+Attachment C, Renewable Energy Credit Compliance Summary, is similar to Tables 4-2 and 4-3 as originally filed in our 2014 RES Compliance Plan, Volume 2.
+The numbers reflect actual RECs for 2014.

-Attachment D compares the 2013 RESA forecasted expenditures and revenues to the actual expenditures and revenues.
-It also compares the 2013 forecasted RESA deferred account balance and the 2013 actual RESA deferred account balance.
-The Company designed this attachment so that it reflects the relevant information contained in Table 7-3 as originally filed in our 2012 RES Compliance Plan, Volume 2.
+Attachment D compares the 2014 RESA forecasted expenditures and revenues to the actual expenditures and revenues.
+It also compares the 2014 forecasted RESA deferred account balance and the 2014 actual RESA deferred account balance.
+The Company designed this attachment so that it reflects the relevant information contained in Table 7-2 as filed in the Supplemental Direct Testimony of Samuel J. Hancock, Attachment SJH4, in the 2014 RES Compliance Plan.
 Although Attachment D reflects the actual totals by column, it also contains a breakdown of the actual costs by individual resource.
-This segregation of costs by resource permits one to easily of assess the resources that contributed to the actual RESA totals for 2013.
+This segregation of costs by resource permits one to easily assess the resources that contributed to the actual RESA costs for 2014.

 Attachment E sets forth each individual resource that has costs that are allocated between the RESA and ECA.
-The Attachment provides the incremental costs for each resource expressed as \$/MWh as charged in 2013.
+The Attachment provides the incremental costs for each resource expressed as \$/MWh as charged in 2014.
 Set forth at the bottom of the attachment are the adjustments, if any, made to the \$/MWh figure.
-Second, this

-Attachment shows the recorded volumes for each resource.
-Below that are reflected adjustments, if any, to the volumes.
-Third, Attachment E shows the Average Hourly Incremental Cost ("AHIC") for 2013 and volumes of Solar\Rewards that elected to sell excess kWh credits to the Company per Rule 3664 (b).
+Second, this Attachment shows the recorded volumes for each resource.
+Third, Attachment E shows the Average Hourly Incremental Cost ("AHIC") for 2014 and volumes of Solar\Rewards that elected to sell excess kWh credits to the Company per Rule 3664 (b).
 The AHIC is also used to compensate Solar\Rewards Community garden owners for unsubscribed energy required by Rule 3665 9 (c)(V).
-The 2013 Volumes of the unsubscribed energy are also shown in Attachment E.
+The 2014 Volumes of the unsubscribed energy are also shown in Attachment E.

 As part of Commission Decision C11-1080 approving the Company's 2010 RES Compliance Plan, the Commission directed the Company to provide comparisons between the modeled incremental costs and the actual incremental costs of eligible energy resources that are charged against the RESA account, and to provide an explanation of significant deviations.
-Attachment F explains the differences between the modeled costs and the actual costs of eligible energy resources as reflected in Attachment D.
+Attachment D provides the modeled costs as compared to actuals where Attachment F explains the differences between the modeled costs and the actual costs of eligible energy resources to the extent the variance is notable.

-Attachment G provides the acquisitions under the 2013 Solar\Rewards Community program
+Attachment G provides the acquisitions under the 2014 Solar\Rewards Community program.